New Books Future Books Complete List Meet the People Submissions

 A Theological Odyssey

 Summary (also available through PDF flier): Drew G. I. Hart, who teaches at Messiah University, has said that Weaver's memoir is "A must-read for the pews and the classroom that ultimately should lead us to the streets.”
 Written for lay readers as well as interested theologians, this memoir displays how a theological career develops and a new theological doctrine emerges.
 New Moves reveals the author’s wandering path from Mennonite Sunday school boy to the author of a trend-setting work of atonement theology that attracted praise and hostility.
-Writings as varied as the war memoirs of Charles de Gaulle and works by black, womanist, and feminist theologians both altered the author’s career arc and made major contributions to his theological products.
+Writings as varied as the war memoirs of Charles de Gaulle and works by black, womanist, and feminist theologians both altered the author’s career arc and made major contributions to his theological perspectives.

 The author’s key theological move was to reject and then pose an alternative to the satisfaction atonement image.
 Since its articulation by Anselm of Canterbury, this image has been a dominant atonement motif among Christian traditions for nearly 900 years.